csyang6052/RB-FALCON-Self-Balance-Test-by-Accelerometer/README.md

-This folder contains scripts for RB-FALCON's self-balance using an accelerometer only.
+This folder contains scripts for RB-FALCON's self-balance test using an accelerometer only.